derollins/playNano/README.md

 - `--channel`: (default: `height_trace`): Channel to load.

-- `--filters`: Comma-separated list of filters to apply in order.
+- `--filters`: Comma-separated list of filters and masks to apply in order.

 - `--export`: Comma-separated list of formats to export (tif, npz, h5).